IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Basic-Setup-Guide.md

 1. Install IGEL OS on an Endpoint
 2. Install the Universal Management Suite (UMS)
 3. Register Your Endpoints with the UMS Server
-4. License Your Endpoints
+4. License Your UMS and Endpoints
-5. Optional: Setup IGEL Cloud Gateway for Managing External Endpoints
+5. Optional: Setup IGEL Cloud Gateway for Managing External Endpoints (OS 11) or Reverse Proxy (OS 12)

 -----